slatedocs/slate/source/includes/api/_shift.md

 The date and time on which this shift ends, (e.g. "2009-04-01T17:00:00").
 Not specified for all-day or open-ended shifts.

+`dur_hrs` Integer; shift duration in hours.
+Required when creating a shift with a `use_time` value of 2.
+Likewise this value will only be returned when querying for shifts whose `use_time` value is equal to 2.

+`dur_mins` Integer; shift duration in minutes.
+Required when creating a shift with a `use_time` value of 2.
+Likewise this value will only be returned when querying for shifts whose `use_time` value is equal to 2.
 ####timezone

 The timezone for which the shift is scheduled.